hamidsaima995-bit/NINJA-TECH/README.md

 Welcome to my official portfolio project!
 This website showcases my journey as a web designer and developer, featuring modern 3D UI/UX design concepts and interactive web solutions.

 ## 🚀 About the Project
 This project is a high-performance web agency landing page designed to provide a seamless user experience.
-It highlights my technical skills in web development and showcases my ability to bridge the gap between creative visual art and functional code.
+It highlights my technical skills in web development and showcases my ability to bridge the gap between creative visual art and functional code.Modern 3D Tech Agency Portfolio featuring responsive UI/UX and interactive web solutions

 ## 🛠 Tech Stack
 - **Languages:** HTML5, CSS3